 The URL of the SharePoint Server site where your taxonomy store is located.

-The URL of the location of the SharePoint Online site where your term store is located (http://<TenantName>.sharepoint.com).
+The URL of the SharePoint Online site where your term store is located (http://<TenantName>.sharepoint.com).

 Your Microsoft 365 global admin credentials.

 - A list of the taxonomy groups that you want to copy.

 Run the cmdlet as a farm administrator from one of the servers in your SharePoint farm.